-Voss has given numerous press interviews or contributed to: the Wall Street Journal, Barron’s, Business Week, Bloomberg, Institutional Investor, Reuters, Money, the Wall Street Transcript, Smart Money, Journal of Private Equity, Journal of Behavioral Finance, Seeking Alpha, public radio’s Marketplace Business, the BBC’s Today Programme, Morningstar responds to an Alpha Wounds article, U.S. News & World Report, Red Herring, Value Line, Blog on Books, AskMen.com, Trust Across America, Cafe Mutual (India), etc. You might have seen him on television speaking about the importance of analysis coupled with intuition in order to generate excellent investment returns.
+Voss has given numerous press interviews or contributed to: the Wall Street Journal, Barron’s, Business Week, Bloomberg, Institutional Investor, Reuters, Money, the Wall Street Transcript, Smart Money, Journal of Private Equity, Journal of Behavioral Finance, Seeking Alpha, public radio’s Marketplace Business, the BBC’s Today Programme, Morningstar responds to an Alpha Wounds article, U.S. News & World Report, Red Herring, Value Line, Blog on Books, AskMen.com, Trust Across America, Cafe Mutual (India), The Globe and Mail, etc. You might have seen him on television speaking about the importance of analysis coupled with intuition in order to generate excellent investment returns.
 Or you might have seen one of his pieces written in his previous role as a Forbes Contributor.

 Other noteworthy accomplishments include: his October 21, 2004 epiphany in which he realized there was going to be a global recession, a realization that led to his retirement August 19, 2005; and his calling of the March 9, 2009 market low just several days after the fact on his “What My Intuition Tells Me Now” blog.